Any conversation between Harry and Bob. Especially when Bob comes into line of sight with any attractive women.

 Harry is trying to deal with two werewolves with psychic parasites flirting with/attacking him and Molly keeps distracting him by yelling alarming questions from the lab about fire extinguishers and acid while smoke billows out.

 Anastasia walks in while Harry is trying to give CPR to Molly—who is topless at the time—and Harry starts stammering that it is NOTwhat it looks like.
 She looks around and laughs, before saying she has no clue what this looks like and simply must know how it happened.

 "But it's my day off!" - Which doubles as a shout out to Clerks.

-From "Something Borrowed," when Harry makes it clear he's not going to be talked down to and insulted by Billy's stepmother-in-law:
+Harry making it clear he's not going to be talked down to and insulted by Billy's stepmother-in-law:

 "Though you obviously aren't Georgia's mother.
 Howsabout I call you trophy wife? (...)
 Bed warmer?
 Mistress made good?
 Mid-life crisis byproduct?
 When in doubt, go with the classics.
 Gold digger."